Blog | Legal Ops

 Contract lifecycle management (CLM) tools are the main topic of conversation at any legal tech conference or innovation summit.
 CLM is the process of managing contracts that organisations might make with their customers, suppliers, partners, or employees.
 It covers all stages of the contract lifecycle, from creating, executing, post-signature management and storing.

-“Modern economies are held together by innumerable contracts” (Quote from the Nobel Prize Award Committee 2016).
 They are the lifeblood of every organisation and therefore managing them effectively is key to the smooth running of your business.

 Up until very recently, most organisations, including enormous, large scale companies managed their contracts rather manually.
-Excel spreadsheets, sharepoint and Google drives have been used much more than they should have, to manage complex infrastructures and store important data.
+Excel spreadsheets, Sharepoint and Google drives have been used much more than they should have, to manage complex infrastructures and store important data.
 Tracking rights and obligations, creating alerts on renewals and expiry dates and storing documents that often contain sensitive, privileged information was treated as an afterthought or an expensive manual task carried out by often overqualified, expensive people.

 Then the era of CLM software began around 30 years ago.
 With a predominant focus on contract storage, the first CLM tools were bulky, on-prem solutions and aimed primarily at large enterprise organisations.
 Things have drastically moved on since then, and with the rise of the cloud and SaaS solutions around 10 years ago, today there are at least 150 CLM tools you can choose from.